 Hi!
 My name is Elizabeth Poole.
 I’m from Savannah, GA, and a 2017 graduate of the University of Georgia where I studied public relations, fashion merchandising and new media.
-After graduating, I was selected to be an intern with Carriage Trade Public Relations and Cecilia Russo Marketing for the summer of 2017.
-Although I completed a number of internships throughout my undergraduate career, this was by far the most rewarding and educational internship that I experienced.
+After graduating, I was selected to be an intern with Carriage Trade Public Relations.

 During my internship, I learned so much about the industry, the clients, the organization and myself.
 I acquired invaluable skills that college can simply never teach you, and I gained confidence in my ability as a public relations professional and personally.
 This internship isn’t for everyone.
 You have to really love the fast-paced nature of the job and the work that you’re doing, but I promise that if it’s a perfect fit for you, this will be your dream internship.

 Since my internship, I’ve returned to the University of Georgia to pursue a master’s degree in public relations and advertising.
 My understanding of the industry has given me such a helpful perspective to bring back with me to the classroom.
-I still work for Carriage Trade Public Relations and Cecilia Russo Marketing because I took the necessary steps to ensure that I was a helpful and valued intern.
 Below I’ve shared my tips for being a successful intern.
 Enjoy!

 - Use active verbs in your headline.
 A story is only as compelling as its headline, so ensure that yours is an attention catcher.